axibase/axibase-charts/widgets/text-widget/README.md

 ## Overview

-The **Text Widget** displays series last insert value in a text-based interface.
+The **Text Widget** displays **last** series value with an optional icon.
+Each series in the widget is rendered separately.

+The widget can be used to emphasize important metrics.

 ```ls
 [widget]